 Get your apprentice or trainee officially signed up

-Get in touch with an Apprenticeship Network Provider (ANP) in your area to conduct the sign-up.
-They can evaluate your company as an approved employer, outline any relevant incentives, and may also be able to help with finding an apprentice or trainee if you’re still recruiting.
+Get in touch with an Australian Apprenticeship Support Network (AASN) provider in your area to conduct the sign-up.
+They can tell you and your apprentice or trainee about your roles and responsibilities, outline any relevant incentives, and may also be able to help with finding an apprentice or trainee if you’re still recruiting.

-Apprentices and trainees generally have a probation period built into their training contract, which you should discuss with them – and your ANP – when they sign up.
-This allows the employer or apprentice or trainee to cancel the training contract if they’re unsatisfied.
-After the probationary period, both you and your apprentice or trainee must agree before the contract can be cancelled.
+Apprentices and trainees generally have a probation period built into their training contract, which you should discuss with them – and your AASN – when they sign up.
+This allows the employer or apprentice or trainee to cancel the training contract if the training arrangement is not working out.
+After the probationary period,: